 Have added 2 more tutoring jobs both at Univ of Houston.
 Finite Mathematics and Linear Algebra.
 Ken "Best Little Tutor In Texas"

 Ken B., known as "The Best Little Tutor In Texas", has just surpassed the 400 hour tutoring mark in Houston, Texas!
 What makes Ken so good and popular in Houston?
 It is because of his diverse background and of being able to do the following: mathematics, statistics, chemistry, physics, computers, and computer programming.
 He can help a student in many many different areas.
 Ken does both high school and college and does regular, honors, IB, PAP, AP, etc...
 All that is quite a talent.
-Ken says that the subject most tutored in the past several months is statistics, and the reason for that is that most teachers use the 'dump' method...they 'dump' a copious quantity of power point files onto the student but the teachers do not really teach how to 'do' the problems...he has seen the same trend with other subject areas, and this is most unfortunate for students taking the classes...so, if you need to get on top of your mathematics and science courses (except of biology), then Ken... read more
+Ken says that the subject most tutored in the past several months is statistics, and the reason for that is that most teachers use the 'dump' method...they 'dump' a copious quantity of power point files onto the student but the teachers do not really teach how to 'do' the problems...he has seen the same trend with other subject areas, and this is most unfortunate for students taking the classes...so, if you need to get on top of your mathematics and science courses (except of biology),... read more